garden-io/garden/docs/reference/commands.md

     # The module spec, as defined by the provider plugin.
     spec:

+    # The name of the parent module (e.g. a templated module that generated this module), if applicable.
+    parentName:

+    # The module template that generated the module, if applicable.
+    templateName:

+    # Inputs provided when rendering the module from a module template, if applicable.
+    inputs:
+      <name>:

     # The path to the build staging directory for the module.
     buildPath: